adryantheo/MSI-Z390-A-Pro/README.md

-# For educational purposes only || Will be Remove or Private Soon
+# For educational purposes only
 # Currently running in Catalina 10.15.2
 My PC's Configurations